JSybrandt/Moliere_Query_Runner/README.md

  - python 3
  - _preferred:_  some sort of parallel file system

+To run on Palmetto simply use `module load gcc mpich python`.

 ## Install Process

 The install process is pretty informal.